 An Outward Bound program is a great opportunity for adolescents and adults that do not require therapeutic intervention.
 Outward Bound has some great skill building as well as team building courses.
 Many families choose this type of program for a summer activity when school is out and teens have time to attend.

 The Tough Love program is a self-help group where parents meet together in their home communities.
 There is a curriculum and facilitator for each group.
 The topics discussed focus on self-change and setting boundaries.
-Tough Love for Teens is not affiliated with any boot camps.
-Although the Tough Love program bears the name Tough Love for Teens, it encourages caring, compassion, determination and tact.
+Tough Love for Teens is not a boot camp.
+Although the Tough Love program bears the name Tough Love for Teens, it encourages caring, compassion, determination, and tact.
 Some parents are able to use this method and others are not.

-We receive a lot of referrals from Tough Love program parents whose defiant teenager has progressed beyond the parent’s ability to administer any of Tough Love for Teen’s concepts.
+We receive a lot of referrals from Tough Love program parents.
+These defiant teenager has progressed beyond the parent’s ability to administer any of Tough Love for Teen’s concepts.
 The media has frequently referred to wilderness therapy programs as Tough Love programs.
 RedCliff’s therapeutic wilderness program certainly provides boundaries and structure in a wilderness environment that certainly feels like tough love for teens.
-RedCliff is a resource for a Tough Love program parent whose troubled teenager has progressed beyond the parent’s ability to help them.
+RedCliff is a resource for a Tough Love program parent.

-Alternative schools are usually community-run operations for youth that have been unable to survive in mainstream education.
+Finally, alternative schools are usually community-run operations for youth that have been unable to survive in mainstream education.
 These troubled teen alternative schools are generally punitive in nature.
-Students are sent to these Alternative High Schools due to academic failures, lack of motivation, behavioral problems, learning disorders as well as many other special needs.
+Parents send children to alternative high schools because of academic failures.

-RedCliff Ascent’s wilderness treatment program will not only motivate under-achievers that don’t belong in an alternative high school, but we can help them find a new identity and a new perspective on life.
-We have helped return hundreds of troubled teens back to mainstream education.
+RedCliff Ascent’s wilderness treatment program will not only motivate underachievers that don’t belong in an alternative high school, but we can help them find a new identity and a new perspective on life.
+As a result we have helped return hundreds of troubled teens back to mainstream education.
 Often youth who have been placed in these troubled teen alternative schools resign themselves to inadequacy and underachievement.
 RedCliff Ascent is an opportunity for troubled teenagers to find out who they really are and what they are capable of if they are willing to apply themselves to the task at hand.

 RedCliff Ascent is recognized as a leader in the wilderness therapy industry.
-We have helped develop operational standards for excellence for wilderness therapy for the State of Utah.
-We are also part of the National Association of Therapeutic Schools and Programs (NATSAP) and the Outdoor Behavioral Healthcare Industry Cooperative (OBHIC), a national organization commited to the betterment of the industry.
+As a result we have helped develop operational standards for excellence for wilderness therapy for the State of Utah.
+We are also part of the National Association of Therapeutic Schools and Programs (NATSAP).
+And the Outdoor Behavioral Healthcare Industry Cooperative (OBHIC).
+They are a national organization committed to the betterment of the industry.